carsonicator/galter-datalab/RDA_Plenary_2019_Poster/README.md

 ## Sara Gonzales, Guillaume Viger, Matt Carson, Kristi Holmes

 This poster was presented at the Research Data Alliance's 13th Plenary in Philadelphia, PA, April 1 - 4, 2019 and won third prize in the Best Poster Award competition.
-It is available on [DigitalHub](http://www.doi.org/10.18131/g3-b7wj-vh65).
+It is available on Galter Library's institutional repository, [Prism](http://www.doi.org/10.18131/g3-b7wj-vh65).

 This repository is for the code used to generate the figures.